Code-Institute-Submissions/HLuke93-ms1_DecResub/README.md

 * **Gallery**

-The Gallery page was tested for
+The Gallery page was tested for:

 1. Responsiveness across all device sizes.
 2. Column count changes from 3 to 2 when the device width reaches 1000px.